Close

 • Gas and oil platform employees

 Remember, though, that the Longshore and Harbor Workers’ Compensation Act and the Jones Act operate much like Workers’ Compensation.
-This means they are exclusive remedies employees must utilize to receive compensation rather than filing a lawsuit.
+This means they are exclusive remedies that employees must utilize to receive compensation rather than filing a lawsuit.

 Physical or Sexual Assault on a Cruise Ship